Fhma/COVE2/README.md

    1. PRISM models and PCTL properties for each fragment and the abstract model

-   2. **old_model.m: the structure of the input model (transition probabilities are randomly generated for illustration purposes)
+   2. **old_model.m**: the structure of the input model (transition probabilities are randomly generated for illustration purposes)

    3. **new_model.m**: the structure of the model after fragmentation, i.e, once fPMC finishes (transition probabilities are randomly generated for illustration purposes)